LGBTI+ rights in Aotearoa New Zealand: the past and the future

 The report is written at a moment of heightened contestation.
 Domestically and internationally, LGBTI+ rights face regression as well as reform.
 Legislative initiatives restricting gender diversity, changes to education and healthcare policy, and renewed moral and religious opposition demonstrate that legal gains are not immune from rollback.
 In this context, the report rejects complacency and proceeds on the premise that LGBTI+ law reform remains unfinished, and requires both vigilance and imagination.

-Part two: LGBTI+ legal history
+Part two: Aotearoa New Zealand's LGBTI+ legal history

 (a) Political-legal advocacy, legislation, bills, and law reform